dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Often it isn't the mountains ahead that wear you out, it's the little pebble in your shoe.**
+**The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.**

-Muhammad Ali
+William Arthur Ward